asif-hanif/saa/README.md

 --pretrained_path=<PATH_OF_PRETRAINED_MODEL>  \
 --gen_val_adv_mode \
 --save_adv_images_dir=<PATH_TO_SAVE_ADV_TEST_IMAGES> \
---attack_name vafa-3d --q_max 20 --steps 20 --block_size 32 32 32 --use_ssim_loss --debugging
+--attack_name saa --rho 0.2 --steps 20 --block_size 32 32 32 --lambda_dice 0.01 --use_ssim_loss --debugging
 ```
 If adversarial images are not intended to be saved, use `--debugging` argument.
-If `--use_ssim_loss` is not mentioned, SSIM loss will not be used in the adversarial objective (Eq.
-2).
-If adversarial versions of train images are inteded to be generated, mention argument `--gen_train_adv_mode` instead of `--gen_val_adv_mode`.
+If `--use_ssim_loss` is not mentioned, SSIM loss will not be used in the adversarial objective.
+If adversarial versions of train images are intended to be generated, mention argument `--gen_train_adv_mode` instead of `--gen_val_adv_mode`.

-For VAFA attack on each 2D slice of volumetric image, use : `--attack_name vafa-2d --q_max 20 --steps 20 --block_size 32 32 --use_ssim_loss`
+For SAA attack on each 2D slice of volumetric image, use : `--attack_name saa-2d --rho 0.2 --steps 20 --block_size 32 32 --lambda_dice 0.01 --use_ssim_loss`

+**Note**: The codebase also supports VAFA attack variants.
+For VAFA-3D, use: `--attack_name vafa-3d --q_max 20 --steps 20 --block_size 32 32 32 --use_ssim_loss`.
+For VAFA-2D, use: `--attack_name vafa-2d --q_max 20 --steps 20 --block_size 32 32 --use_ssim_loss`

 Use following arguments when launching pixel/voxel domain attacks: